 Many people use retirement calculators that are ubiquitous among finance based websites.
 These are useful, but usually don't factor in all the variables relevant to you in order to give an accurate representation.
 Proper perspective is paramount when it comes to retirement planning.
 Setting goals involves factors that are sometimes difficult to quantify without a discussion.
 We have the benefit of having worked with many peope in all stages of retirement.

 At the heart of all financial planning is taxation.
 It's a topic that is unavoidable to most everyone in our country.
-Taxes are not avoidable, but they can often be reduced, delayed, or at a minimum become more manageable within the boundaries of the law with proper planning.
-To learn more about the tax preparation services we offer: CLICK HERE!
+Taxes are not avoidable, but they can often be reduced, delayed, or at a minimum become more manageable with proper planning.
+We work closely with our clients' chosen tax and legal professionals in order to offer financial planning services and advice that takes into account clients' important tax considerations and consequences.
+For clients who need tax preparation services, Porter Tax Preparation Services LLC is conveniently located in our same office suite.
+To learn more about the tax preparation services offered by Porter Tax Preparation Services LLC: CLICK HERE!

 Inflation is a topic that, unfortunately, should be at or near the top of priorities when it comes to financial planning.
 This is the silent killer of a poorly constructed financial plan as it is always competing with you whether you like it or not.
 The average annual inflation rate in the U.S. over the last 100 years is approximately 3%*.
 To put it simply, the money you have today will buy only about 97% worth of the exact same things a year from now and so on.
 Just to maintain exactly the same amount of money you have now, you have to earn a minimum of around 3% interest to break even.
 In 1990, the average U.S. car cost approximately $9,437.00*, new home $128,732*, and first class stamp $.25*.
 The dramatic effect of inflation is how much these same items cost today. (*sources: Inflation - http://www.tradingeconomics.com/united-states/inflation-cpi, cost of goods - http://www.inthe90s.com/prices.shtml)